smart-on-fhir/cumulus-etl/docs/explanations/deid.md

 There are three main transformations of PHI inside Cumulus ETL:
 1. A [Microsoft anonymization tool](https://github.com/microsoft/Tools-for-Health-Data-Anonymization)
    is run on the bulk data.
-2. Cumulus ETL replaces all resource IDs with anonymized IDs
+2. Cumulus ETL replaces all resource IDs with anonymized IDs and runs philter on a few text fields
 3. NLP is run on physician notes (which are then discarded)

 ### Microsoft Anonymizer